How to Deal With Market Volatility in Your Favour

 What Does Volatility Mean?

-Volatility is a measure that shows the rate at which the price of security changes for return.
-It gauges the strength of market.
+Volatility is a measure that shows the rate at which the price of an asset changes and gauges the strength of the market.

 Is High Volatility Good or Bad?